BV Functions and Sets of Finite Perimeter on Configuration Spaces: Introduction

 \subsection{Structure of the paper}

-In Section \ref{sec: Pre} we collect all the needed preliminary results regarding the geometric-analytic structure of the configuration space, Suslin sets and measurability of sections.
-In Section \ref{s:FCP} we construct the $m$-codimensional measure whose relation with the Bessel capacity is studied Section \ref{sec: cap}.
-Section \ref{sec:BV} is devoted to the study of BV functions.
-We introduce three different notion and prove their equivalence.
-In Section \ref{sec:reduced boundary} we introduce and study sets of finite perimeter.
-We build the notion of reduced boundary and the perimeter measure, and we show integration by parts formulae.
-In Section \ref{sec:coarea} we introduce the total variation measure of functions with bounded variations by employing the coarea formula.
-We also show the validity of the Gau\ss-Green type integration by parts formula.
+In Section \ref{sec: Pre}, we collect preliminary results regarding the the configuration space, Suslin sets and measurability of sections.
+In Section \ref{s:FCP}, we construct the $m$-codimensional measure.
+Relations with the Bessel capacity are studied in Section \ref{sec: cap}.
+Section \ref{sec:BV} is devoted to the study of functions of bounded variation.
+We introduce three different notion and prove the equivalence.
+In Section \ref{sec:reduced boundary}, we introduce and study sets of finite perimeter.
+We build the notion of reduced boundary and the perimeter measure, and we show an integration by parts formula.
+In Section \ref{sec: CF}, we introduce the total variation measure of functions with bounded variations by employing the coarea formula, and prove a Gau\ss--Green type integration-by-parts formula.